LAZULI LITERARY GROUP

 “That Which We Truly Don’t Know, We Don’t Know That We Don’t Know” by Glenn Trollip (a review of The Idea That Never Was, by Hiram Junker) by Joachim Glage

-Both winning pieces will appear in their entirety online in Volume 6, Issue 2 of AZURE: A Journal of Literary Thought and will be included in the print anthology of Volume 6.
+Both winning pieces appeared in their entirety online in Volume 6, Issue 2 of AZURE: A Journal of Literary Thought and are included in the print anthology of Volume 6.
 Excerpts below.

 An excerpt from Joachim Glage's fictional review of a fictional book by a fictional reviewer; an erudite, poetic, and moving meditation on the morality of our times: